Questions? Call: +977-9851166779

 • Private vehicle with A/C during your land travel from Kathmandu to Kathmandu.

-• All (6 Nights) hotel accommodation in Kathmandu at 3 star deluxe hotel.
+• All (5 Nights) hotel accommodation in Kathmandu and (1 Night) hotel accommodation in Nagarkot at a 3-star deluxe hotel.

 • Best available guest house/tea house accommodation during Kailash Yatra after Kathmandu.

-• All meals (Breakfast, Lunch and Dinner) as mentioned in the itinerary.
-(Pur Veg Meal)
+• All meals (Breakfast, Lunch, and Dinner) as mentioned in the itinerary.
+(Pure Veg Meal)

 • An English-speaking Tibetan guide from Kyirong to Kyirong.